ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 Jettons can be either `mintable` or `non-mintable`.

 If they are non-mintable, no additional tokens can be minted.
-To mint jettons for the first time, refer to the [Mint your first jetton](/v3/guidelines/dapps/tutorials/mint-your-first-token) page.
+To mint jettons for the first time, refer to the [mint your first jetton](/v3/guidelines/dapps/tutorials/mint-your-first-token) page.

 If jettons are mintable, the [minter contract](https://github.com/ton-blockchain/minter-contract/blob/main/contracts/jetton-minter.fc) includes a function to mint additional jettons.
 The admin can trigger this function by sending an internal message with a specified opcode from the admin address.

 If the jetton admin wants to restrict jetton creation, there are three approaches: